You're Doing the Right Things for Your Pastors.

 Engages in compensation conversations

-Believes the system will respond to their needs
+Believes the institution will respond to their needs

 A pastor heading toward burnout goes quiet: